MYSTERY RADIO GEAR

 KACHINA ORPHAN LOW BAND MILITARY HANDHELD

 Another not-really-a-mystery radio, this is a brand new 1990's Kachina Communications 66-88 MHz hand-held FM transceiver made for military sales.
 Kachina went out of the radio business some years ago, making this an orphan.
-I have been unable to find out any data on it.
+I was unable to find out any data on it.
 16 channels, hi-lo power, scan and (apparently) a CTCSS function.
 Built stronger than a brick in an anodized aluminum case.
 I recently received a nice message from Cameron Earnshaw, son of Les Earnshaw, founder of Kachina, that explains this radio:

 Click below for a pdf copy of the Kachina brochure for this radio and also the MP-25 man-pack SSB radio.